masa-kunikata/rake_test_task_non_ascii_path/README.md

 ### The error

-  When a test file path includes smone non-ascii characters, rake test task ```Rake::TestTask``` fails with a message
+  When a test file path includes some non-ascii characters, rake test task ```Rake::TestTask``` fails with a message

   *File does not exist: [test_target_file_name]*